 Entry into TU Darmstadt

 The application process is exclusively online.
-You'll find the form at .
-Additional information concerning your application can be found on the sites of the Student Service.
-They can also help if any problems occur and advise you with any questions for your application.
+Additional information concerning your application can be found on the central websites of the TU Darmstadt.
+The Student Service can also help if any problems occur and advise you with any questions for your application.

 As the courses in computer science do not have a Numerus Clausus, it may (!) be exceptionally possible to hand in an application after the deadline.
 In such cases, you'll need to contact the Student Office.
 One should not rely on this procedure.

 Once you applied correctly, you'll receive a letter of admission.
-But that does not mean that you are enrolled already.
-You have to pay the before the re-registration deadline, which you'll find on the of the TU.
-After reciept of the fees, you'll be sent the confirmation of enrolment along with your student ID card.
+But that does not mean that you are enrolled already!
+You have to pay the semester fee until the deadline given in the admission letter.
+After reciept of the semester fees, you'll be sent the confirmation of enrolment along with your student ID card.
 Then you are enrolled.